 The skin can also become dry or cracked.
-Additionally, longer periods of exercise also mean prolonged periods of friction.
+Additionally, more extended periods of exercise also mean prolonged periods of friction.

-People who are sensitive to friction may choose to take additional precautions, such as wearing surgical tape on the nipples during exercise.
+People who are sensitive to friction may take additional precautions, such as wearing surgical tape on the nipples during exercise.

-Nipples that have already been injured by friction, an allergic reaction, or are cracked or bleeding are at increased risk of infection.
-Breastfeeding can also increase the risk of infection.
+Nipples that friction or an allergic reaction has already injured, cracked, or bleeding is at increased risk of infection.
+Breastfeeding can also increase the risk of disease.

-It is possible to get a yeast infection of the nipples, which is a yeast infection caused by Candida albicans.
+It is possible to get a yeast infection of the nipples, which is caused by Candida albicans.

-This can be the result of damage to the surrounding tissue, recent use of antibiotics, or when a person has a history of yeast infections.
+This can result from damage to the surrounding tissue, recent use of antibiotics, or when a person has a history of yeast infections.

 A yeast infection, also known as thrush, on the nipples often feels like a burning, shooting pain that doesn’t go away by reducing sources of friction.

-The nipples may be bright pink and the areola may be reddish or scaly.
-Many breastfeeding women describe yeast infection as a hot, sharp pain immediately after breastfeeding.
+The nipples may be bright pink, and the areola may be reddish or scaly.
+Many breastfeeding women describe yeast infection as a burning, sharp pain immediately after breastfeeding.

 Signs of infection can also appear in your baby.
 Mastitis is possible during pregnancy if milk becomes trapped in one of the milk ducts.
 Bacteria can start to grow in the duct and spread.